 Which of these will stick in your mind?
 The first one, obviously.
 That’s because our brains are hardwired to remember stories far more than stats and figures, no matter how illuminating these might be.

 It’s easy to forget this when you’re trying to get your voice heard by the decision-makers or to get your C-suite excited about a machine learning project in the works.
 You might assume that they’re looking for cold, hard facts.
-In reality, what they need to hear is a story that makes sense to them, one in which they turn out to be the hero.
+In reality, what they need to hear are machine learning stories that makes sense to them, one in which they turn out to be the hero.

 Let’s take a look at some effective ways to do just that.